Behavioural and Clinical Neuroscience Institute and Brain Mapping Unit

-Originally from Toronto (Canada), I am a neuroscientist at Cambridge (UK) working on building a life in clinical neurosurgery.
+Originally from Toronto (Canada), I am a neuroscientist at Cambridge (UK) working on building a life in academic medicine.

-My scientific work intersects at functional neurosurgery, behavioural neuroscience, and brain mapping with a special focus on the frontal lobes.
+My scientific work intersects at functional neurosurgery, behavioural neuroscience, and brain mapping with a special focus on the frontal lobes and thalami.
 Specifically, I am currently working on mapping brain networks governing complex functions such as sadness, pain, and attention.
 Through minimally-invasive surgical techniques, I hope these maps will help alleviate suffering in individuals living with neurological and psychiatric illnesses.